CHAPTER 8. SPECIAL RULES FOR CASES IN WHICH DEATH SENTENCE IS AUTHORIZED

 Rule 804.
 Procedure When Jury Trial is Waived.

-(A) When a defendant charged with murder waives a jury trial, the trial judge shall alone hear the evidence, determine all questions of law and fact, and render a verdict which shall have the same force and effect as a verdict of a jury.
+(A) In all cases in which the defendant is charged with murder, the defendant and the attorney for the Commonwealth may waive a jury trial with approval by a judge of the court in which the case is pending In these cases, the trial judge shall alone hear the evidence, determine all questions of law and fact, and render a verdict that shall have the same force and effect as a verdict of a jury.

 (B) If the crime is determined to be murder of the first degree the sentencing proceeding shall be conducted as provided by law.